 Three tips for growing annuals...

-2. Watering: Annuals need water to thrive.
+Annuals need water to thrive.
 Water them deeply two to three times a week after planting.
-The moist soil will encourage good growth.
+Water early in the morning to allow foliage to completely dry.
+Adding mulch will help retain moisture and reduce the growth of weeds.
 For the best show of color all summer, don’t let up on the watering.

-3. Feed your plants: Once a week, feed your plants with a balanced all-purpose 20-20-20 fertilizer that you mix with water.
+Once a week, feed your plants with a balanced all-purpose 20-20-20 fertilizer that you mix with water.
 You’ll find traditional or organic fertilizers – either will do the job.
 One good organic is fish emulsion, which is excellent when mixed together with a kelp-based fertilizer.
-Your annuals will grow even better if you mix some compost or manure into your soil before you plant.